vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrading_vic.md

 # Upgrading vSphere Integrated Containers #

-You can only upgrade vSphere Integrated Containers from version 1.2.x to 1.3.x, or from 1.3.x to a later 1.3.y update release.
-You cannot upgrade any release earlier than 1.2.x to 1.3.x.
+You can only upgrade vSphere Integrated Containers from version 1.2.x or  1.3.x to 1.4.x, or from 1.4.x to a later 1.4.y update release.
+You cannot upgrade any release earlier than 1.2.x to 1.4.x.

 You upgrade vSphere Integrated Containers in three stages: